The joy of validating technical research

 Could I simulate coat color breeding with simplified genetics?
-Maybe maybe, but let’s try something easier.
-I need to figure out how to generate randomly colored Pokemon.
-I don’t care if the colors look good or work well, I just need the ability to swap palettes first.
+Maybe.
+Before I get ahead of myself, I’m going to try something easier: generating randomly colored Pokemon.
+I just need the ability to swap palettes.

 random_rgb(rattata)